 Each site provides you with a distinctive perspective, giving you indispensable opportunities to care for a diverse patient population with a multiplicity of complex and challenging diseases.

-Our inpatient wards are staffed by a group of enthusiastic, knowledgeable medical educators and experienced academic hospitalists who have completed robust faculty development programs locally and nationally — including training experiences from the Royal College of Physicians (RCP), the Academic Hospitalist Academy and the Stanford Faculty Development Center for Medical Teachers.
+Our clinics and teaching services are staffed by a group of enthusiastic, knowledgeable medical educators who have completed robust faculty development programs locally and nationally — including training experiences from our Medical Education and Educational Research Institute, our Jacobs Educator Excellence Program (JEEP), from the Royal College of Physicians (RCP), the Academic Hospitalist Academy and the Stanford Faculty Development Center for Medical Teachers.

-I’m pleased to tell you that your ambulatory week is the innovative 4+1 model that alternates traditional four-week rotations with weeklong ambulatory blocks.
-It is a comprehensive experience in primary care, population health, quality improvement, evidence-based medicine and research — with one half day dedicated to our ambulatory curriculum education series (ACES) as protected educational time.
+Your ambulatory week is on a 4+1 model that alternates traditional rotations with weeklong ambulatory blocks.
+It is a comprehensive experience in primary care, population health, quality improvement, evidence-based medicine and telemedicine — with one half day dedicated to our ambulatory curriculum education series (ACES) as protected educational time.

-As a resident in our program, you’ll experience our quality improvement curriculum, which results in better quality of care for our patients while giving you opportunities to complete projects that you can present at our Department of Medicine Research Day, Scholarly Exchange day and conferences around the country.
+As a resident in our program, you’ll experience our quality improvement, research and scientific literacy curricula, which results in better quality of care for our patients while giving you opportunities to complete projects that you can present locally and nationally.

 We care about providing top-quality training, but more than that, we are dedicated to properly caring for our residents’ personal well-being.
-Our wellness committee provides peer support programs such as Big Sib Little Sib, wellness and mindfulness activities, an annual picnic, community outreach programs, retreat planning and team building exercises.
-Rest assured, we are committed to your welfare; we have dozes of residents and attendings on our wellness committee, and many of those members are also involved in the resident wellbeing committee at the school’s level.
+Our wellness committee provides peer support programs, wellness resources, mindfulness activities, organizes programmatic events, retreats and team building exercises.

 I invite you to join our team on this rewarding educational journey.
 We look forward to working with you.